gohugoio/hugo/content/extras/shortcodes.md

     {{ or .Get "title" | .Get "alt" | if }} alt="{{ with .Get "alt"}}{{.}}{{else}}{{.Get "title"}}{{end}}"{{ end }}

-If a closing shortcode is used, the variable .Inner will be populated with all of the content between the opening and closing shortcodes.
-If a closing shortcode is required, you can check the length of .Inner and provide a warning to the user.
+If a closing shortcode is used, the variable `.Inner` will be populated with all of the content between the opening and closing shortcodes.
+If a closing shortcode is required, you can check the length of `.Inner` and provide a warning to the user.

+The variable `.Params` contains the list of parameters in case you need to do more complicated things than `.Get`.

+You can also use the variable `.Page` to access all the normal [Page Variables](/templates/variables/).

 ## Single Positional Example: youtube